godspeedsystems/gs_doc/docs/microservices/authen-author.md

 base_url: <% config.httpbin.base_url %>
 authn: com.jfs.httpbin_auth
 ```
-Here, `com.jfs.httpbin_auth` is the authentication workflow which gets called every time this datasource is used in the workflow.
+Here, `com.jfs.httpbin_auth` is the authentication workflow which gets called for the authentication of any request to this datasource.

 **Sample workflow using the above datasource**
 ```yaml